DCA

 Tate and the Victoria & Albert Museum.
 The Visual Research Centre

-is jointly run by DCA and University of Dundee, and uniquely, its
+is jointly run by DCA and University of Dundee, and uniquely, it’s

 also open to the public.